processone/eturnal/README.md

 [![CI](https://github.com/processone/eturnal/actions/workflows/ci.yml/badge.svg)][1]

-[eturnal][2] is a modern, straightforward STUN and TURN server with full IPv6 support.
-For TURN authentication, the mechanism described in the [REST API for Access to TURN Services][3] specification is implemented.
+[eturnal][2] is a modern, straightforward STUN and TURN server.
+For authentication, the mechanism described in the [REST API for Access to TURN Services][3] specification is implemented.

 ## Installation